Estimated reading time: 15 minutes

 What Is Generational Wealth?

-Generational wealth is simply assets or money that is passed down from generation to generation.
+Generational wealth is simply assets or money passed down from generation to generation.

-So, for example, if you save money in your child’s Registered Education Fund and pass it along to him and her that’s generational wealth.
+So, for example, if you save money in your child’s Registered Education Fund and pass it along to them, that’s generational wealth.

-We started to save for our son’s education and by the time he starts college or university, he will have enough to cover 5 years of school including residence.
+We started to save for our son’s education, and by the time he starts college or university, he will have enough to cover five years of school, including residence.

 How do you keep wealth in your family?